-China has their New Year, which is mainly in February but the date is variable.
+China has its New Year, which is mainly in February but the date is variable.
 The celebration of the Chinese New Year or Spring Festival lasts for two weeks and is accompanied by interesting customs.
 It falls between January 21st and February 20th and millions of people around the world celebrate the 15 days festival with friends and family they wear traditional clothes, share meals, and light fireworks.

 They decorate their house, neighborhood, and streets with lanterns that is a very important tradition, and also participate in colorful parades which they believe will bring luck and good fortune to you and your family each year.
 Every year Chinese New Year is dedicated to an animal that has significance in the Chinese lunar calendar.

 Korean New Year 2023 – Sunday, January 22.